 What is the LLM?

-- LLM stands for ‘Masters of Legal Laws’
+- LLM stands for ‘Master of Laws’

 - LLB/JD graduates can leverage their general legal knowledge into LLM specializations that qualify them as law practice niche experts

 - Law firms, boutiques, corporations and government want to hire specialists that can provide added value services to clients

 - LLB/JD graduates and lawyers are increasingly recognizing the need to obtain a graduate legal career credential to acquire legal expert status and overcome the underemployment predicament confronting general law degree holders

 - MA Law stands for ‘Master of Arts Law’